Disability Access Fund (DAF)

 Local authorities must check that the DAF eligibility requirements are met.

 Solihull Metropolitan Borough Council should be satisfied that the child in question is receiving Disability Living Allowance.
-You will need to email a copy of the child’s Disability Living Allowance award letter and Parental Declaration Form so that we can verify the child's eligibility and check the setting the parent has nominated to receive the funding.
+You will need to add the child’s Disability Living Allowance award letter and Parental Declaration Form to the child's record on the provider portal so that we can verify the child's eligibility and check the setting the parent has nominated to receive the funding.
 You will need to keep a copy of this evidence on file for your records.

 Solihull Metropolitan Borough Council will fund all early years providers who deliver free entitlements for each child eligible for the DAF in their area, at the fixed annual rate of £615 per eligible child.